Terra-AUS/TerraAustralis/doc/build-netbsd.md

 #### GUI Dependencies

-AustraliaCash Core includes a GUI built with the cross-platform Qt Framework.
+TerraAustralis Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install `qt5`.

 ```bash
 pkgin install qt5